Family: Solenostomidae – Ghostpipefish

 Unlike the Ornate Ghostpipefish, Robust Ghostpipefish are fairly mobile and revisiting them is not usually possible.

-They grow to approx 15cm in size and in this case displays variations of green and brown in colour.
+They grow to approximately 15cm in size and in this case displays variations of green and brown in colour.